 Deanna Midori Saelee, LMHC

-My name is Deanna and I am a Licensed Mental Health Counselor in the state of Washington.
-I have a Master’s Degree in Clinical Psychology from Argosy University - Seattle and a Bachelor’s Degree in Psychology from Eastern Washington University.
+Hi, I’m Deanna—a Licensed Mental Health Counselor in the state of Washington.
+I hold a Master’s degree in Clinical Psychology from Argosy University – Seattle, and a Bachelor’s degree in Psychology from Eastern Washington University.